Remote and hybrid working isn’t just a temporary trend, it’s here to stay.

 Also, try to create an employee handbook.
 It’ll give remote employees a source to work from and not need as much help.

-Besides the time zone, working with people from around the world can have many other challenges.
+Besides the time zone, working with people from around the world can have many other challenges for virtual teams.
 You’ll also have various languages and cultural backgrounds coming together on projects.

 Also, workplace expectations can be widely different between countries.
 For instance, you’re expected to work long hours in some countries, while others can be more relaxed.